ganeshk627/pc-build/README.md

 ## RAM
 - Check processor details to determine memory type (ddr3/ddr4/ddr5) and memory speed(3200Mhz/5200Mhz etc)
 - Always use the second slot if we have more RAM slots than we will install.
-- It is always better to use splitted RAM to utilize the RAM slot(s)
+- It is always better to split the RAM sizes to utilize the RAM slot(s)

 ## Graphics Card
 - The Graphics Card should be capable of OC (Overclocking)

+## Cabinet
+- Decide cabinet based on motherboard type (ATX, mATX, ITX)
+- Check cabinet needs extra fans sized 92mm/120mm/140mm
+> ATX is better for all the types of motherboard

+## Cooling
+- Water cooling is better for gaming but it's costly and efficient
+- Air-cooling fan is enough for productivity and the CPU power is less than 65 watts since it is low cost.

 # After PC Build
 > Make sure all the plugs are connected well after building and before turning on the power.

->Don't overclock before installing OS; you must do so after in BIOS settings(XMP-Extreme Memory Profile)
+> Don't overclock before installing OS; you must do so after in BIOS settings(XMP-Extreme Memory Profile)

 1. Install OS
 2. Install graphics driver for particular graphics card